In addition to completing all of the courses required for your degree, you must meet the following requirements:

-The campus policy specifies that no more than 12 percent of graduating seniors will receive academic honors: approximately 1 percent summa cum laude, 3 percent magna cum laude, and 8 percent cum laude.
-Students must have completed at least 72 quarter units in residence at a University of California campus.
+Of the graduating seniors, no more than 12% will receive "Latin" honors: approximately 1 percent summa cum laude, 3 percent magna cum laude, and 8 percent cum laude.
+To be eligible for honors at graduation, you must file an application to graduate by the Winter/Spring deadline.
+You must be able to verify completion of all course work by the end of Spring Quarter of that year and be officially declared as a School of Social Sciences' major.
+Seventy-two (72) quarter units in residence at a University of California campus must be completed by the end of the Spring Quarter.
 Students who have on file recorded incidents of academic dishonesty are not eligible for Honors at Graduation.

 In addition to this campus criteria, the School of Social Sciences uses cumulative GPA as the criterion for the awarding of Honors at Graduation.
 The Commencement program will list candidates for Honors at Graduation who qualify based on cumulative grade point average through Winter quarter and who have applied for graduation by the March deadline.
 The official designation of Honors on the diploma and transcript will be based upon the candidate's cumulative GPA and total units completed at the end of the final quarter.
 The re-calculation may result in your Latin Honors distinction being moved or eliminated.

 Below is the information for Latin Honors for last academic year.

 For students graduating Summer 2017 through Spring 2018, honors will be awarded based on the following GPA tiers:

 - Summa Cum Laude (top 1%): 3.921-4.00

 - Magna Cum Laude (next 3%): 3.817-3.920